What To Wear Under A Tight Fitting Bandage Or Bodycon Dress

 Waist cinchers - if you want a very defined waistline then consider a waist cincher.
 For bandage dresses, ensure the waist cincher is made of a snag-free material and is relatively thin.
-Most bandage dresses cling to your body and a hefty corset like waist cincher is the very last thing you want showing through your dress.
+Most bandage dresses cling to your body, and a robust corset-like waist cincher is the very last thing you want showing through your clothing.
 A good rule of thumb is to take your dress with you when you go shopping.

 Types of Bras for Select Dress Styles

-Strapless Dress: Naturally a strapless bra style or bodysuit is your best option.
-If you are comfortable with your tummy and not looking for added control simply opt for a strapless dress.
-Choose a bodysuit to slim down your stomach and provide more support and control.
+Strapless Dresses: Naturally a strapless bra style or bodysuit is your best option.
+If you are comfortable with your tummy and not looking for added control, then opt for a strapless bra.
+Otherwise, choose a bodysuit to slim down your stomach and provide more support and control.

 Racerback Dresses: This dress style is the one with the criss-cross style backs.
 You see it common in sports shirts and tanks as well.
 Many bras on the market today offer flexible strap options that convert efficiently to a racerback style.

-Plunging Cleavage Dress: This dress needs an adhesive bra style or simply adhesive breast pads to help conceal your nipples.
-There are styles that come in flesh tones so check around to get an adhesive style that is barely noticeable.
+Plunging Cleavage Dresses: This dress needs an adhesive bra or sticky breast pads to help conceal your nipples.
+Adhesive styles come in flesh tones so check around to get a barely noticeable one.

-Strap Dress: The thin straps of dresses are very common and are often called spaghetti or noodle straps.
-In these dresses you have various options because many bras come with “clear” straps.
-However, most fashionistas simply choose strapless bras for thinner strapped dress styles.
+Thin Strap Dresses: Thin straps on dresses are very common and are often called spaghetti or noodle straps.
+With these dresses, you have various options because many bras come with “clear” straps.
+However, most fashionistas choose strapless bras for thinner strapped dress styles.

-Backless Dress: As we mentioned earlier - investing in the best undergarments saves you time and money.
-As with more elaborate necklines the best bra for a backless dress is an adhesive bra or pads.
+Backless Dresses: As we mentioned earlier - investing in the right undergarments saves you time and money.
+As with more elaborate necklines, the best bra for a backless dress is an adhesive bra or pads.